jjolatunji1/BYPASS_HSTS/README.md

 5. type ***hstshijack***
 6. Now go to your other virtual machine and type google.com, if downgrades to http from https, this means the module is working, if it doesnt work, please go through with the installation process again.

+# NOTE: spoof.cap only to be downloaded on kali linux and other linux machines.

-# How to runn the spoof.cap:
+# How to run the spoof.cap:

 # Note: save the spoof.cap file with the .cap extension only.